 Parking: Free parking is available at Stonington Point, located at the end of Water Street just steps from the beach.

-Operating Schedule: DuBois Beach is open weekends only starting Memorial Day weekend, then daily from June 18 through Labor Day.
+Operating Schedule: DuBois Beach is open weekends only starting Memorial Day weekend, then daily from mid-June through Labor Day.

 For More Information: Call the Stonington Community Center at 860-535-2476.